-In the long term, you may be more likely to get diabetes.
+In the long term, you may be more likely to get a condition called diabetes.
+This may be because women with PCOS have trouble regulating the amount of sugar in their blood.
 This is more likely if you are overweight.
 You can talk to your doctor about having regular diabetes tests.